dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 (+ 1 2 3)
 ```

 Obviously, you could write functions taking a variable number of arguments by simply giving them a lot of optional parameters.
-But that would be incredibly painful--just writing the parameter list would be bad enough, and that doesn't get into dealing with all the parameters in the body of the function.
+But that would be incredibly painful -- just writing the parameter list would be bad enough, and that doesn't get into dealing with all the parameters in the body of the function.
 To do it properly, you'd have to have as many optional parameters as the number of arguments that can legally be passed in a function call.
 This number is implementation dependent but guaranteed to be at least 50.
 And in current implementations it ranges from 4,096 to 536,870,911.6 Blech.
 That kind of mind-bending tedium is definitely not The Lisp Way.

 Instead, Lisp lets you include a catchall parameter after the symbol &rest.
 If a function includes a &rest parameter, any arguments remaining after values have been doled out to all the required and optional parameters are gathered up into a list that becomes the value of the &rest parameter.
 Thus, the parameter lists for FORMAT and + probably look something like this: